SJSU272LabSP18/ScaleItUp/README.md

 #### Project Name: Social promotion of your business

 Build a wrapper service using Twython API https://github.com/ryanmcgrath/twython to automatically handle tweets, search and retweets etc..
-This service will read latest marketing images(with some texts) from a repository, could be google image store or box or something. service will also read latest blurbs (text with links) from a NOSQL database (couchdb)  or something.
+This service will read latest marketing images(with some texts) from a repository, could be google image store or box or something. service will also read latest blurbs (text with links) from a NOSQL database (mongoDB)  or something.

 Persona/Use cases: